akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ---

 *   Rockingham Forest & Purveyance: In the 1100s, Rockingham was a Royal Forest, subject to "Forest Law" rather than Common Law.
 This gave the King absolute power over the land, its deer, and its inhabitants.
 Purveyance was the dreaded royal right to seize food and transport from locals to support the travelling court.
 *   The King’s Brother (Robert Curthose): Henry I’s eldest brother, Robert, was Duke of Normandy.
 Their relationship was defined by bitter rivalry.
-Henry eventually defeated Robert at the Battle of Tinchebray (1106) and kept him imprisoned for the rest of his life—making the King’s jokes about Robert’s "wet wit" and "bottom-feeding" historically biting.
+Henry eventually defeated Robert at the Battle of Tinchebray (1106) and kept him imprisoned for the rest of his life—making the King’s jokes about Robert’s "wet wit" and "sodden toad" historically biting.
 *   Prince Godfrey (The "Natural" Son): King Henry I is famously credited with fathering the most illegitimate children of any English monarch (over 20).
 While the "Lord Godfrey" of this story is fictional, Henry frequently used his "natural" children to build political bridges and reward loyal families.
 *   The Saxon Thegn: Harold "Red-Wolf" represents the Thegns, the pre-Conquest Saxon nobility.
 While many lost their lands to Norman lords, some were kept on as foresters or local officials because of their deep knowledge of the terrain and their martial skill.
 *   The "Peaceful Petitioner" Gesture: The act of raising both palms (ostentatio manuum) was a recognised legal and social gesture.
 It proved the petitioner was unarmed and was a common posture for those seeking mercy or making a formal request of a superior.
 *   Maidenly Modesty (Hair and Rings): In the 12th century, loose, uncovered hair was the primary signifier of an unmarried maiden.
 Once married, a woman was socially and religiously required to wear a wimple or veil.
 Similarly, the absence of a ring or band on the hand and by naming her father's household, it is all clear enough that she is still under her father's "_mund__" (legal protection/guardianship).
 If she were married, she would have introduced herself as "Wife of [Name]" or "Of the household of [Name]."
-*   The Lamprey Legend: Henry I was famously fond of lampreys (eel-like fish).
+*   The Lamprey Legend: Henry I was famously fond of lampreys (eel-like jawless vertebrates).
 His death in 1135 was famously attributed by the chronicler Henry of Huntingdon to a "surfeit of lampreys," which the King ate against his physician's advice.
 *   Queen Matilda’s Secret Heritage: Though the court called her by her Norman name, Matilda, she was born a Saxon princess named Edith.
 Her marriage to Henry I was a calculated political move to appease the English population.
 Because of her own Saxon roots, the Queen’s eventual "softening" toward Beatrice carries a deeper historical weight—she was, in a sense, welcoming another "She-Wolf" into the royal fold.